Roshan0010/BetterMeClient/z.md

 check what you want to send as data for navigation routes if date need to change the whole pattere from / to - or . see and do it

+#done
+1. resonsivness
+3. testing on daily bases also token verification and and someting about done variable also start your jorney from tomorow copy paste body transform with appropriate env and give a prod build

 //do it fast:
+1. sync
-1.testing via original account
+2. testing via original account ( in process)
-2.logout feature with login bar visiblity
+3. logout feature with login bar visiblity
-4. token verification funtion creation and funtion call before all operation 5.sync
+4. token verification funtion creation and funtion call before all operation

 update done with major funtionality next:
-1. resonsivness
-2. think or updating user table where a array of date and id of face and body is given so that we are not searching and getitng data  if needed se for relationship
+2. think or updating user table where a array of date and id of face and body is given so that we are not searching and getitng data  if needed se for relationship also thik of implementing flashy reload and sync all for smother experice down the line think of optamization
-3. testing on daily bases also token verification and and someting about done variable also start your jorney from tomorow copy paste body transform with appropriate env and give a prod build

-also thik of implementing flashy reload and sync all for smother experice down the line think of optamization